Call for Papers is Now Open

 • Papers/Posters: 250 words;

-• Symposia: 250-word general description + 150 words per panel member + 50-word summary for conference program
+• Symposia: 250-word general description + 150 words per paper (max.
+6 papers) + 50-word summary for conference program

 • Clearly state the rationale and importance of your study.